 - Analysis of the written communication skills.

-- Simulation of collaboration projects challenges to see how the freelancer resolves them.
+- Simulation of collaboration projects challenges sees how the freelancer resolves them.

 - Skill-based evaluation.
-E.g., if the programmer is said to know HTML and CSS, Pilot vets this skill.
+E.g., if the programmer is said to know HTML and CSS, the Pilot vets this skill.

-- Coding assignments, which are then reviewed by senior members of the platform.
+- Coding assignments are then reviewed by senior members of the platform.

 - Application review.

-- An interview to test the language and communication skills.
+- An interview to test language and communication skills.

 - Only 1% of candidates pass the screening.